Trial of China rights lawyer lasts three hours, police block court access

 Police tried to prevent Biers from reading out a statement near the courthouse, pushing him and foreign reporters out of the way.
 Dozens of police and plain clothes security surrounded the Beijing No. 2 Intermediate People's Court, where they blocked foreign journalists attempting to report on the trial.

 Neither the court nor public security authorities could immediately be reached for comment.
-China's Foreign Ministry spokesman Hong Lei said "law enforcement authorities carried out order management at the scene in accordance with the law".

-"The relevant people should cooperate," Hong said at a daily news briefing, urging all foreign countries to "respect China's judicial sovereignty".

-U.S. State Department spokesman John Kirby said the United States was "dismayed with the physical harassment of Chinese and international observers, including journalists and diplomatic personnel outside the court house."
+The Foreign Ministry did not immediately respond to a request for comment.

 China has charged many rights activists with "picking quarrels and provoking trouble", saying it is a country with rule of law and dismissing any international criticism on its rights record.